-A voluntary conservation agreement may be treated as a charitable gift, making the value of the easement tax deductible.
+A conservation easement may be treated as a charitable gift, making the value of the easement tax deductible.
 Example: The same conservation easement from above is fully donated which equates a \$400,000 donation.
-This donation can be a qualified tax deduction for 50% of your annual income with a 15 year carry over period.
-Farmers and ranchers can deduct up to 100% of their income.
+This donation can be a qualified tax deduction with a 15 year carry over period.